 With so many great platforms and tools available today, it’s easier than ever to build an interactive Web application.
 So why do we need yet another framework to choose from?

-This might not be an issue for one-offs and personal projects that you’re constantly working on, but maintainability is a major concern for any software that needs to be supported by a business or other organization in the long term.
-Most code isn’t updated constantly (big apps like Facebook or Twitter), or written once and then forgotten, but rather something in between.
+This might not be an issue for one-offs, personal projects, and big corporate websites that are constantly being worked on, but maintainability is a major concern for any software that needs to be supported by a business or other organization in the long term.

 - No revisions to the architecture, ever.
 Code shouldn’t have to be completely rewritten to be compatible with the next major version of Typescene.
 We all have better things to do.

-- (Minimal) framework, not just a library.
+- Not too big, not too small.
 Typescene provides you with a complete runtime environment out of the box, for a consistent foundation that works for apps of any size — you’ll only need external modules to import complex UI components or application behaviors that aren’t included in the framework itself.

 Most importantly, Typescene hasn’t been invented overnight, it’s not a Minimum Viable Product that introduces some clever new paradigm.
 It’s the result of years of practical experimentation, refactoring, and validation — built to last, and ready to support modern applications in the real world.